Liberal Democratic Party (Japan): 1996–2009

 In the 1996 election, the LDP made some gains but was still 12 seats short of a majority.
 However, no other party could possibly form a government, and Hashimoto formed a solidly LDP minority government.
 Through a series of floor-crossings, the LDP regained its majority within a year.

-The party was practically unopposed until 1998 when the opposition Democratic Party of Japan was formed.
-This marked the beginning of the opposing parties' gains in momentum, especially in the 2003 and 2004 Parliamentary Elections, that would not slow for another 12 years.

-In the dramatically paced 2003 House of Representatives elections, the LDP won 237 seats, while the DPJ won 177 seats.
-In the 2004 House of Councillors elections, in the seats up for grabs, the LDP won 49 seats and the DPJ 50, though in all seats (including those uncontested) the LDP still had a total of 114.
-Because of this electoral loss, former Secretary-General Shinzo Abe turned in his resignation, but Party President Koizumi merely demoted him in rank, and he was replaced by Tsutomu Takebe.

-On 10 November 2003, the New Conservative Party (Hoshu Shintō) was absorbed into the LDP, a move which was largely because of the New Conservative Party's poor showing in the 2003 general election.
-The LDP formed a coalition with the conservative Buddhist New Komeito (party founded by Soka Gakkai) from Obuchi Second shuffle Cabinet (1999–2000).

-After a victory in the 2005 Japanese general election, the LDP held an absolute majority in the Japanese House of Representatives and formed a coalition government with the New Komeito Party.
-Shinzo Abe succeeded then-Prime Minister Junichirō Koizumi as the president of the party on 20 September 2006.
-The party suffered a major defeat in the election of 2007, however, and lost its majority in the upper house for the first time in its history.

 The LDP remained the largest party in both houses of the Diet, until 29 July 2007, when the LDP lost its majority in the upper house.

 In a party leadership election held on 23 September 2007, the LDP elected Yasuo Fukuda as its president.
 Fukuda defeated Tarō Asō for the post, receiving 330 votes against 197 votes for Aso.
 However Fukuda resigned suddenly in September 2008, and Asō became Prime Minister after winning the presidency of the LDP in a five-way election.

 In the 2009 general election, the LDP was roundly defeated, winning only 118 seats—easily the worst defeat of a sitting government in modern Japanese history, and also the first real transfer of political power in the post-war era.
 Accepting responsibility for this severe defeat, Aso announced his resignation as LDP president on election night.
-Sadakazu Tanigaki was elected leader of the party on 28 September 2009, after a three-way race, becoming only the second LDP leader who was not simultaneously prime minister.
+Sadakazu Tanigaki was elected leader of the party on 28 September 2009.